2 dead, driver arrested after crash in western Quebec | CBC News

 Collision happened early Sunday morning

-Police in Gatineau, Que., say two people were killed in a collision in Buckingham early Sunday morning.
+Police in Gatineau, Que., have laid charges after two people were killed in a collision in its Buckingham sector early Sunday morning.

 Officers responded to a single-vehicle crash around 3 a.m. at the intersection of avenue de Buckingham and rue Maclaren.